ddnexus/fm/try-fm/README.md

 Just run `~/try-fm purge` to remove anything related to 'try-fm' and reclaim the disk space used by docker.

-## Known limitation of the docker session
+## Known limitations of the docker session

 A few menus that __work perfectly in the FM installed version__ don't work, or are limited, in the `try-fm` docker session: